Posted on December 4, 2013

 Old rituals play on my mind.
 Edward and I used to cook the rice together for family dinners.
 He loved measuring it out, helping to wash it and then turn the rice cooker on, all the while standing next to me on a kitchen chair so that he could reach the work top.
 He would shriek in delight when the light went on and then, when it was ready to eat, proudly tell us how he had made it.
 Now it’s made in silence.

-Our children have been exposed to the brutality of life too early, but there are lessons here too.
+Our children have been exposed to the brutality of life very early, but there are lessons here too.
 Alice has seen her father cry more than any eight year old child should have to, but she is a trooper.
 She seems able to sense it coming and will stop whatever she’s doing to come over and hug me or just put a comforting hand on my shoulder.
-She’s just 8 years old but is developing a level of emotional intelligence that I am very proud of.
+She’s just 8 years old but possesses a level of emotional intelligence that I am very proud of.
 She cries too, usually at bedtime when she looks at Edward’s funeral service leaflet that she keeps next to her bed, along with a few other mementos of her brother that stay permanently under her pillow.
 Her old bedroom is empty now and she sleeps next to Arthur in Edward’s bed because they want to be together.

 And what of Arthur, a lone twin, separated from his best friend without ever being able to say goodbye?
 He has astounded us with his resilience and happy go lucky approach to life and has developed his own little ways of coping.
 He draws pictures of Edward on his hands and arms, refreshing them whenever they fade.
 A few weeks ago he told us “I can feel Edward in my fingers and toes, but I can’t see him.”
 It was more a statement than a lament and, although emotional, it was comforting to know that he still feels his presence.
 He also told us that a young friend at school, clearly meaning no harm and just stating the obvious, had said that he was no longer a twin.
 It is physically true, but we tell him that he will always be a twin, no matter what.
 Clare and I are open and honest with them both, and we share the grief amongst us.
 They are very close to each other now, almost inseparable, which is lovely to see and I am so proud of how positive they have been.
 I feel that we, and they, are coping well in the circumstances and learning more every day about the important things in life.

 I still find it hard to believe just how profound grief is.
 I knew it would be difficult but nothing can prepare you for the actuality.
 It is everywhere and effects everything.
 Even if I’m laughing or genuinely enjoying a moment, scratch under the surface and it’s there.
-It hasn’t diminished at all but I am making progress by learning how to handle it.
+It hasn’t diminished at all but I am learning how to handle it.
 The crying is ok because it’s natural and cathartic but the volume of tears is a genuine problem and sometimes even comical.
 I have had to stop working because I can’t read for the tears in my eyes.
 I have had to pull over and stop driving because I can’t see the road anymore.
 Driving is particularly hazardous because there’s always the danger of a sad song on the radio.
 Firework by Katy Perry is a killer – Edward loved it – but it makes me smile as well as cry, because I can see him dancing and laughing with Alice and Arthur.

 Lyrics that I would never normally even listen to or acknowledge suddenly have resonance.
 Just the other day, the old Carly Simon song, Coming Around Again came on.
 I don’t have a clue what it’s about, but I noticed a line – “So don’t mind if I fall apart, there’s more room in a broken heart.”
 It just got to me, out of nowhere.
 I had to stop the car and pull over on the hard shoulder.
-It’s not a big issue, but can you imagine the embarrassment if some meaningless soppy lyric from an inane teen pop star comes on and I write the car off.
+It’s not a big issue, but can you imagine the embarrassment if some meaningless soppy lyric from an inane teen pop star comes on and I write the car off?

 “Sorry officer, I was listening to Miley Cyrus and she just gets my pain.”